shirhatti/ReadyWorkshop2019/README.md

 In this workshop, we'll start with sample ASP.NET Core application.
 This application comprises of an API-backend, a web front-end application, and a common library for shared data transfer objects.

 However, this application is riddled with anti-patterns that prevent this application from scaling well.
-Due course of this workshop, we'll attempt to fix some of the issue with the application.
+Due course of this workshop, we'll attempt to fix some of the issues with the application.

 ## Getting started

-To begin with let's ensure we cloning and trying the build the starting point of the project.
+To begin with let's start by cloing and building the starting point of the project.
 Start by navigating to the `./lab` directory and building the solution

 ```powershell
 git clone https://github.com/shirhatti/ReadyWorkshop2019.git